-Some noises associated with farmland and construction areas occurs.
+Some traffic noise occurs, as well as, noises associated with rural residential, farmland and construction areas.

 2. What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site)?